khulnasoft/AiKit/docs/overview/deep_dive/ivy_lint.rst

 FunctionOrderingFormatter
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-This formatter ensures a standardized order of declarations within Python files, organizing functions, classes, and assignments based on a hierarchy designed for the Ivy codebase.
+This formatter ensures a standardized order of declarations within Python files, organizing functions, classes, and assignments based on a hierarchy designed for the Aikit codebase.

 **Purpose**: To bring a sense of uniformity and structure to the code files by sorting various Python declarations.